StevenCyb/Inpainting-using-Context-Encoder-in-Generative-Adversarial-Network/README.md

 - [How To Use It](#how_to_use_it)
 <a name="small_evaluation"></a>
 ## Small Evaluation
-The following result needed 1:10h (30k epochs) on a GTX1080TI.
+The following result needed 1:10h with batch size of 1 and 30k epochs on a GTX1080TI.
 ![Training_vis](/media/training.gif)
 ![results](/media/results.png)
 <a name="how_to_use_it"></a>